Faculty of Engineering

-A. KUAS accepts a wide range of standardized test results, so please take an exam that is available in your country, such as the SAT or EJU.
-See the Application Guidelines on our website for more information.
+A. KUAS accepts a wide range of standardized test results, so please take an exam that is available in your country.
+Some tests can also be taken online.
+Please refer to their official home pages for more information.

 Q. Do you accept predicted scores and preliminary results?